 I’m so chuffed as I wasn’t expecting that.
 We’ve been going out for over 4 years but still being THE question asked was a really lovely surprise.

-But after having a quick look at a rough estimate of what a wedding might cost I’m currently actually a bit frustated.
-As we just bought a house we don’t really have the money to have a full blast of a big-fat-wedding.
+But after having a quick look at a rough estimate of what a wedding might cost I’m currently actually a bit frustrated.
+As we just bought a house we don’t really have the money to have a full blast of a big-fat wedding.
 It’ll be more of an “on-the-budget, I’m trying to do as much as I can DIY” type wedding.
 Which will be lovely for sure but now my question to you :) Do you have any tips and tricks which helped you making your wedding to be a lovely day without completely breaking the bank?
 Any help would be very much appreciated and I’m sure that there will be more than a little bit of crochet involved in my day ;) I’m actually thinking of trying to sell a couple of my crochet blankets just to help a little bit with raising the funds for the big day or do you think that wouldn’t be an idea worthwhile doing?

 Hope you’re having a lovely week!